 Warm, friendly pub converted from cottages.
 The public bar houses a pool table and large-screen TV, and the comfortable lounge bar has a separate dining area.
 The home-cooked food is good value for money.
-The three hand pulls dispense regularly changing guest ales.
+One changing real ale.
 A small outside area with tables is available in the summer.
 The family also own the Station Hotel.

 - Station Hotel

-Situated opposite Worksop railway station on the edge of the town centre.
+Situated opposite Worksop railway station just away from the town centre.
 Four/Five regularly changing real ales.
-The long bar serves a lounge drinking area with a separate dining room attached and there is a further small room suitable for meetings.
+The bar serves a lounge drinking area, a separate dining room and there is a further small room suitable for meetings.
 A spacious and well maintained garden with seating, is to the rear.
 Food is served lunchtimes and evenings and accommodation is offered.
-There is always a welcome in this pub and a discount scheme is offered to real ale drinkers(buy 8 and get the ninth pint free)
+There is always a welcome in this pub.

 - Three Legged Stool

 Located about one mile from the town centre this is a modern pub with a large dining area which is 100% waitress service.
 One of the best establishments in the area for drinking and dining .

 Positioned at the top of the the town 200 yards from the cinema and within a couple of miles of Clumber Park.
 A pub with many different seating areas and a spacious outside beer garden, fresh home cooked food is served complemented by a good range of wines and beers.
 Green King IPA and White Lion Bitter are regulars along with a changing guest beer, often from Welbeck Abbey brewery.

 Town centre sports club offering Cricket, Squash ,Bowls.There is a well appointed bar area with friendly, welcoming staff.
 Non members welcome.
 Very popular venue for social gatherings.There are normally two real ales available.